Cost of living in New Zealand

 - Total: approximately NZ $ 800 per week or NZ $ 41600 per year.

 Thus, the usual average salary of one person can suffice for a more or less comfortable stay of a couple in a beautiful and safe country by the sea.
-At the same time, many manage to save and in the first while spend much less than these amounts, not losing out too much in quality of life: flatting with others, buying groceries in inexpensive supermarkets, keeping other expenses in a tighter control.
+At the same time, many manage to save and spend much less than these amounts, not losing out too much in quality of life: flatting with others, buying groceries in inexpensive supermarkets, keeping other expenses in a tighter control.

 Wage growth and the work of two family members significantly increase your earnings, but our desires grow with them.
 We recommend that you carefully approach the issue of financial planning.
 For convenience, you can use various online resources, for example, the budget planner on the site Sorted.